 Vivec: Hlaalu’s holdings in Vvardenfell made it prudent for them to rent one of Vivec’s cantons.
 The Hlaalu may also pay rent for properties in other Temple settlements throughout Morrowind.

 Borders Within Morrowind

 Hlaalu is not involved in any active border conflicts at the start of the game.
 There are subdued ones on Vvardenfell (against House Redoran, and Telvanni to a lesser degree) and in Aanthirin (against House Indoril).

-The mainland border with Redoran is heating up slightly, due to the conflict in Vvardenfell, but all clashes there are strictly local (Ed Note: Maybe clarify this.
-Are there actual skirmishes between troops or militia?
-Or is just posturing and the occasional legal challenge at this point?).
+The mainland border with Redoran is heating up slightly, due to the conflict in Vvardenfell, but all clashes there are strictly local affairs between guards and "bandits".
 The situation around Ald Iuval and Ald Marak will need further discussion, as the local garrison could feel emboldened by any conflict the Hlaalu are involved in and try to break the “siege” by trying to get the local settlements to defect.

 The Imperial factions see Hlaalu effectively as partners and do - warily - appreciate them almost as equals.
 They also tend to imagine a stronger connection between the House and the kingship of Helseth.

 The Tribunal Temple is muted towards Hlaalu, and Vivec does not like them.
 Mephala, if she cares at all, would find them more amusing and interesting than the average Dunmer.
 For their part, the Hlaalu maintain a show of piety, but no one believes them to be particularly devout.

 The other Great Houses are naturally reserved or antagonistic.